Increase Your Credit Card and Mobile Banking App Security

 4. Protect Your Password

-5. Beware of Unsecured Wi-Fi
+5. Avoid Using Unsecured Wi-Fi

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.

 Capital One does not provide, endorse or guarantee any third-party product, service, information, or recommendation listed above.
 The third parties listed are solely responsible for their products and services, and all trademarks listed are the property of their respective owners.